Associate Clinical Professor

-Lee Robinson, MS, CCC-SLP, Director of the Brigham Young University Speech and Language Clinic, specializes in assessment and intervention of infants, children and adolescents with social-emotional/pragmatic deficits affecting their social interactions and academic performance.
+Professor Lee Robinson, MS, CCC-SLP, Director of the Brigham Young University Speech and Language Clinic, specializes in assessment and intervention of infants, children and adolescents with social-emotional/pragmatic deficits affecting their social interactions and academic performance.
 She has presented and written on these topics with Drs.
-Carol Westby, Bonnie Brinton and Martin Fujiki, all of whom are fellows of the American Speech-Language-Hearing Association (ASHA).
-Additional areas of expertise for Ms. Robinson include: enhancing clinical teaching and learning, developing leadership skills in graduate students and improving supervision in graduate externships placements.
+Carol Westby, Bonnie Brinton and Martin Fujiki, all of whom are Fellows of the American Speech-Language-Hearing Association (ASHA).
+Additional areas of expertise for Professor Robinson include: enhancing clinical teaching and learning, developing leadership skills in graduate students and improving supervision in graduate internships.
 In 2014 Ms. Robinson received the Benjamin Cluff Award for Excellence in Teaching.

 Professional Practices in Audiology and Speech-Language Pathology